-- Dosage – The basic rule is start slow and increase the dosage until the desired effect is reached, with each change in dosage after 3-4 days.
-A higher dosage, strength or potency of CBD will increase the amount that will eventually be absorbed into the body.
-So start slow, and work your way up until you feel the effect you are looking for.
+The basic rule is to start slowly and increase the dosage until the desired effect is reached, with each change in dosage after 3-4 days.
+The dosages needed also depend on the uses of CBD.
+A higher dosage, strength, or potency of CBD will increase the amount your body will eventually absorb.
+So start slow and work your way up until you feel the desired effects.

-- User’s Weight – An individual’s weight is a factor that influences your metabolism circulation, and health, and can greatly impact CBD absorption.
-Those who weigh more will have more fat cells, and they can absorb and store more CBD, but may require more CBD.
-As a result, heavier people with more fat will get prolonged effects of CBD.
+Weight is a factor that influences your metabolism, circulation, health, and CBD absorption.
+Those who weigh more will have more fat cells and can absorb and store more CBD, but may also require more CBD.
+As a result, they will likely experience prolonged effects of CBD.

-- Concentration – CBD products with higher concentrations will tend to produce more dramatic results.
-Although there is no set dosages for individuals, beginners should usually start off with lower concentrations, or if using a higher concentration of CBD, stick with a lower dose.
+CBD products with higher concentrations tend to produce more dramatic results.
+Although there are no set dosages for different uses of CBD, beginners should usually start with lower concentrations.
+If using a higher concentration of CBD, you should stick with a lower dose.

-So far, thousands of scientific articles that have been performed over the years with CBD seems to show that there is very little or no evidence that CBD has any dangerous side effects or contraindications.
-Every year, hundreds of scientific papers around the world are published from testing CBD, most of them point out that CBD’s is both safe and effective for a wide range of conditions.
-Currently, there are many trials testing what CBD can do, and many universities and labs are recruiting people to participate in further studies which can test its effectiveness and benefits.
+So far, thousands of scientific articles performed over the years with CBD seem to show little or no evidence that this cannabinoid has any dangerous side effects or contraindications.
+Every year, hundreds of scientific papers testing the uses of CBD are published globally.
+Most of them point out that CBD is safe and effective for numerous conditions.
+Currently, many trials are testing what CBD can do.
+Plus, many universities and labs are recruiting people to participate in further studies which can test CBD’s effectiveness and benefits.

-With CBD, side effects are rarely seen, but a few reported side effects resulting from using CBD include drowsiness, dry mouth, light headedness and low blood pressure.
+Side effects are rare with CBD, but a few reported side effects from using too much CBD include dry mouth, drowsiness, lightheadedness, and low blood pressure.

-For pregnant or nursing women, it is advised to avoid all cannabinoids as there is little evidence of how CBD may affect a developing baby.
+Pregnant or nursing women should avoid all cannabinoids as there is little evidence of how CBD may affect a developing baby.

 Try Premium Quality CBD